NidhiBhamoriya/Sorting-Visualizer/README.md

 ### Sorting Visualizer is a web application,  It provides an interactive way to visualize classic sorting algorithms.

--> I built this Sorting Visualizer using HTML, CSS, and JavaScript, with a focus on responsiveness for both desktop and mobile devices.
+-> I built this Sorting Visualizer using HTML, CSS, and JavaScript, with a focus on responsiveness to work seamlessly across devices, ex: desktop and mobile devices.

 -> I developed this project to visually demonstrate the working of three sorting algorithms: Bubble Sort, Selection Sort, and Insertion Sort.